svagae/Leetcode/BackTracking.md

 * **Prune Early:** In addition to sorting, include an explicit check `if (target < 0) return;` in your function.
 This terminates branches as soon as they become invalid.
 * **Handle Duplicates (if needed):** If the input array can contain duplicates and you need unique combinations (e.g. Combination Sum II), you can skip over equal adjacent candidates in the loop (`if (i > start && candidates[i] == candidates[i-1]) continue;`).
 In the classic Combination Sum I (distinct input), this isn’t needed, but it’s a common technique for similar problems.
 * **Limit Scope of Change:** Inside the loop, only modify the combination list (`comb.add(...)` and `.remove(...)`) and the remaining target.
 Do not modify the original array or global state.
 After backtracking, the state should be exactly as it was before the choice.
 * **Iterative vs Recursive:** Although backtracking is inherently recursive, you can think of it as a DFS through an implicit tree of decisions.
-Writing it recursively is simplest, but if recursion depth is a concern, an explicit stack can simulate the same process.
+Writing it recursively is simplest, but if recursion depth is a concern, an explicit stack can simulate the same process

 By following this pattern and using these optimizations, backtracking solutions become both clear and efficient.
 They explore the search space in a disciplined way, pruning impossible branches and avoiding duplicate work.
 In competitive programming, this means you can handle reasonably large inputs (subject to exponential complexity) with clear, concise code.